Dominic Solanke: Style of play

 Solanke primarily plays as a striker, although can also operate as either an attacking midfielder or a winger.
 Former Chelsea striker Tore André Flo has said that Solanke "works really hard", has "got very good physique" and "a great touch on the ball".
 He went on to say: "He's quick but often what impresses me the most is when he looks like he's lost the ball, he somehow manages to get out with the ball, no matter how tight the situation is or how difficult it looks".

+Personal life

+Outside of football, Solanke is a fan of anime and manga.
+During his time at Bournemouth and Tottenham, Solanke used celebrations based on various anime series, including Naruto, Attack on Titan, Jujutsu Kaisen, One Piece and Demon Slayer.

+Shortly after signing a contract with Bournemouth in 2023, Solanke revealed that he had become a first time father.
+Solanke got engaged to Erica Raimondi in November 2022, with the couple getting married on 17 June 2025.
+Solanke is a born again practicing Christian; he was baptised a week before turning 28 years old.